 A 'Straight match' is when the pattern repeats side to side on the roll.
 The pattern joins in the same place on the next drop of wallpaper.

 A 'Half Drop' is when the pattern repeats diagonally across a wall, the pattern match from side to side drops down one half before repeating.

-Please note, patterns with a large pattern repeat or a half drop require additional wallpaper to account for wastage.
+Please note, patterns with a large pattern repeat or a half-drop require additional wallpaper to account for wastage.

-How many rolls do I require?
+How many rolls do I need?

 Ask your decorator to calculate the number of rolls required.
 Use our roll estimator or follow the instructions below to estimate.

 Measure the width of the wall and divide by the width of your selected wallpaper.
 This gives you the number of 'drops' required.
 This number should always be rounded up.

 Then measure the height of the wall.
 Divide the length of the roll of your selected wallpaper (standard rolls are 10m long) at the height of your wall.
 This gives you the number of drops you will get by roll.

 Divide the number of drops required (part 1), by the number of drops per roll (part 2), equates to the number of rolls required.
 If you have a wallpaper that is marked as 'half drop', or has a large pattern repeat, add the size of the pattern repeat to the height of your wall to account for the additional wallpaper required.